Comparisons12 min read

 Integrations

 Wrike connects to 400+ tools natively, including Salesforce, Slack, Microsoft Teams, Google Workspace, Adobe Creative Cloud, and GitHub.
-Smartsheet has fewer native connectors (around 100+) but its Bridge platform handles enterprise-grade integration logic extremely well — connecting to Salesforce, ServiceNow, and other enterprise stacks with more workflow depth than most native integrations offer anyway.
+Smartsheet has fewer native connectors (around 100+) but its Bridge platform handles enterprise-grade integration logic extremely well — connecting to Salesforce, ServiceNow, and other enterprise systems with more workflow depth than most native integrations anyway.

 Edge: Tie — Wrike for breadth, Smartsheet Bridge for enterprise workflow depth.